CachingNik/QGdBOT/README.md

 the bot has same reaction/output.
 These words can now be managed by the users using few commands.

 This is done using Mongodb Database System.
-Storing all the the different words in a collection.
+Storing all the different words in a collection.

 Commands: